collective/sc.social.like/README.rst

 There you can configure how **Social: Like Actions** will behave, which actions will be displayed and for which content types.

+Privacy and cookies
+^^^^^^^^^^^^^^^^^^^

+Social networks and privacy togheter is a thorny argument, let say that social media widget commonly tracks user actions and add 3rd party cookies.

+If privacy is something you must care about (for example: if you need to take care of the **European Cookie Law**) sc.social.like provide a "*Severe privacy*" option.
+When enabled, social media widget are rendered as simple HTML links at the expense of features and user experience.

 Screenshots
 ^^^^^^^^^^^